rclone/rclone/MANUAL.md

 [Glusterfs #2206](https://github.com/rclone/rclone/issues/2206)) so this check can be disabled with this flag.

+If this flag is set, rclone will use its best efforts to transfer a file which is being updated.
+If the file is only having things appended to it (eg a log) then rclone will transfer the log file with the size it had the first time rclone saw it.

+If the file is being modified throughout (not just appended to) then the transfer may fail with a hash check failure.

+In detail, once the file has had stat() called on it for the first time we:

+- Only transfer the size that stat gave
+- Only checksum the size that stat gave
+- Don't update the stat info for the file

 - Config:      no_check_updated
 - Env Var:     RCLONE_LOCAL_NO_CHECK_UPDATED
 - Type:        bool